edenatx/BagMyFood/README.md

 What things you need to install the software and how to install them

+This project requires node version 7.4.
+Using a manager as NVM is highly recommended.

 This project uses YARN for dependency management.
 Yarn also installs NPM if you don't already have it installed.

-This project requires node version 7.4.
-NVM is recommended.

 For MAC OS install:
 ```